Enzo Maccarinelli: First world title

 On 28 June 2003, Maccarinelli fought Bruce Scott for the vacant WBU cruiserweight title.
 He suffered a nervy start and was knocked down in the first minute by Scott but managed to get back to his feet.
 Maccarinelli slowly gained the ascendancy and secured his first WBU title in the fourth round after knocking Scott out with a left hook.
 In doing so, he became the first boxer from Swansea to win a version of the world title.
-He made his first defence of the title three months laters, stopping Estonian Andrej Karsten with an uppercut in the first minute of their bout at the Newport Centre.
+He made his first defence of the title three months later, stopping Estonian Andrej Karsten with an uppercut in the first minute of their bout at the Newport Centre.
 His title victory and defence led to him being voted British Boxing Writer's Club young fighter of the year for 2003.

 Maccarinelli's second defence was originally scheduled to be against Chile's Carlos Cruzat, but his opponent was forced to withdraw shortly before the bout due to injury.
 Instead, South African Earl Morais was chosen as a late replacement.
 The fight again ended in the first round as Maccarinelli stopped Morais with a left hook after 90 seconds.
 His promoter Frank Warren commented after the fight that Maccarinelli was "one of the hardest punchers in the world".
 In his third defence of the title, Maccarinelli overcame Gary Delaney in Cardiff.
 He knocked his opponent down seven times during the bout before the fight was eventually stopped in the eighth round, the first time Maccarinelli had been past the fourth round in his career.
 The experienced Delaney would later become part of Maccarinelli's camp for fights later in the year after offering to assist him after their bout.

 A fight against Cruzat was again postponed when the Chilean suffered an ankle injury during his training camp, with Ismail Abdoul stepping in to take his place.
 Maccarinelli endured a frustrating bout against Abdoul, going the full distance for the first time in his career in what Steve Bunce described as "12 seriously repetitive rounds".
 He won the fight by unanimous decision.

 He made seven successful defences of his WBU title before vacating.